grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi and Percy loaded up bowls of the hot glop --- Hemi with twice as much as Percy --- and with two tin cups of coffee, sat down at the galley table.
 They ate in silence for a few minutes.

-Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his primary home in the _Prospect's_ galley, claiming any crumbs that made it to the deck.
+Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his primary home in the _Prospect_'s galley, claiming any crumbs that made it to the deck.
 He wandered among their feet as they ate.

 Another ping rang through the boat.